brycie-boy/The_Cosmos/Etic Reality.md

 ## Etic Reality  #

-Etic reality is the hypothetical non-verbal actuality that has not been filtered through the [[Emic Reality]] of the [[Nervous System]] and is beyond dualism of any kind.
-In Mahayana Buddhism, it can be called [[Emptiness]] or interdependence.
-In Vajrayana Buddhism, it is also referred to as space, complete openness, or primordial purity.
+Etic reality is the hypothetical non-verbal actuality that has not been filtered through the [[Emic Reality]] of the [[Nervous System]].

 ___